Ngôn ngữ có sẵn

 Maximum number of participants per group is 10 persons.

-We only pick up from hotels in a few selected areas in Bangkok: Khao San Road and Siam Square.
-If you are not an actual guest in one of the hotels in the list, the meeting point is our office in Chao Khamrop Road in Chinatown.
-IMPORTANT: The exact meeting/departure time will be informed in a private message via the booking platform the day before before the tour.
-Departure time can be between 07:15-07:30 hrs (early slot) and 10:00-10:30 hrs (late slot) depending on the number of participants on your travel date.
-Please carefully check your message which we sent via the Viator platform the day before the tour.
+We provide hotel pick-up only from accommodations located on/near Khao San Road and on Siam Square.
+If you are not an actual guest at one of the hotels in our pick-up list, the designated meeting point will be our office on Chao Khamrop Road in Chinatown.
+IMPORTANT: The exact pick-up time will be sent to you via private message on the booking platform 1 day before the tour.
+Depending on the number of participants, hotel pick-up will be between 6:45 – 7:00 hrs (early slot) and 9:45 – 10:00 hrs (late slot).
+Please check your email (including junk folder) carefully the day before your tour to avoid any delays or missed departures.

 For a full refund, cancel at least 24 hours before the scheduled departure time.